hotwax/oms-documentation/deployment&configuration/netsuite/prerequisiteSyncs/shippingMethods.md

 Oftentimes a single method in NetSuite may be servicing multiple shipping methods from eCommerce.
 When the shipping methods are configured, eCommerce and HotWax are mapped 1:1 and the corresponding NetSuite shipping method is saved in the "Service Code" field of the shipping method.

+Depending on the NetSuite order import configuration, the ‘service code’ field should include either the method name or ID.

 ## Sample data:

 **Shipping method:**